mendersoftware/mender-docs/02.Overview/15.Taxonomy/docs.md

 logical entity connected to a [Mender Gateway](../../01.Get-started/06.Mender-Gateway/docs.md) instance.
 Devices in a System usually require coordination during the update process.

-* _Update Module_ - An extension to the Mender client for supporting a new type software update, such as a package manager, container or bootloader.
+* _Update Module_ - An extension to the Mender Client for supporting a new type software update, such as a package manager, container or bootloader.